Wednesday 24 October 2018

 The power of unique pairings

-Presented by Tom Trenolone, Design director and principal, HDR Architecture, Inc.
+Tom Trenolone, Design director and principal, HDR Architecture, Inc.

 The healthcare industry and the subjects of art/art history were integral to Tom Trenolone’s upbringing.
 As the son of a hospital administrator and an art teacher, the idea of unique pairings have ignited his curiosity and influenced his education, first in advertising and marketing and then in architecture.
 In this keynote presentation, Tom will draw on his passion for architecture and design advocacy to share stories about the power of unique pairings, including a year-long research project that investigated the shared creative elements of haute couture, the automotive industry and the U.S. military.
 He will also take the audience on an insightful journey through four recent healthcare projects in which his teams were able to identify opportunities to create unique pairings that improve outcomes and deliver better care for its communities.